GW4RWR

 144MHz – a variety over the years, in this order:

-8el Jaybeam (won Single Op Portable section of the Sept 1982 contest, from Moel y Parc, IO83IF),
+8el Jaybeam (won Single Op Portable of Sept 1982 contest, aged 16, from Moel y Parc)

-2 x 9 el portable Tonna (lighter, with higher gain and more useful (wider) E-plane than a single 17el,
+2 x 9 el portable Tonna.
+Lighter, more gain and wider pattern than a single 17el

 1296MHz - 23 el Tonna.
 Sold at Weston Aerodrome, along with the SSB Electronic kit modules and Mitsubishi brick amp.
 I wasn't able to make much use of all this, my home being in a deep valley.
 Although twenty years later I regret having sold it.
 I first used the transverter on 28MHz, and once I'd retuned the LO from 1268 to 1152MHz the sensitivity was noticeably much better.